typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 IO.pure(25).flatMap(n => IO(println(s"Number is: $n")))
 ```

-It should be obvious that `IO.pure` cannot wrap side effects, because
+It should be obvious that `IO.pure` cannot suspend side effects, because
 `IO.pure` is eagerly evaluated, with the given parameter being passed
 by value, so don't do this: